But what is an image alt tag? Why is it important for ADA compliance and SEO? And how do you write a good one?

 How Can The Blog Fixer© Help?

 The Image Alt Text Generator Fix helps you identify those images in your posts that need an image alt tag added.
-Our AI will suggest an alt tag for you to use and edit as needed.

 (Disability compliance is a complex thing.
 This fix is designed to help you identify images where an alt tag may be needed.
 It does not guarantee compliance.)